This policy explains the situations in which access to data and investigations can be carried out.

 3.3 Investigation staff must follow the 'Method Statement - IT Investigations and Data Access' which provides detailed procedures for investigating and reporting alleged misuse of IT facilities.

-3.4 If a case is established, further action will be taken forward by the department's senior management team in conjunction with University departments involved in disciplinary matters e.g. Academic Registry (for students), HR Services (for staff).
+3.4 If a case is established, further action will be taken forward by the department's senior management team in conjunction with University departments involved in disciplinary matters e.g. Student and Academic Services (for students), HR Services (for staff).

-4.2 If the request requires investigation of the use of centrally provided IT Services, the Deputy Director of Information (Head of IT Services) (or their nominee) will define and approve the actions to be taken.
+4.3 If the request requires investigation of the use of centrally provided IT services, the Director of Infrastructure (or their nominee) will define and approve the actions to be taken.
 If the request requires investigation of the use of departmentally provided IT services, the relevant Head of Department (or their nominee) will define and approve the actions to be taken.
 As with internally instigated investigations, only authorised staff may carry out the work and full records must be kept.

 5.1 This policy applies to data held in any University IT service whether it is provided directly by a University department or is managed by a third party on behalf of the University.
 University data held on third party systems that are not provided as a University IT service, for example DropBox, are excluded from this policy.

-5.2 This policy supplements University Regulation 11 "Regulations for the use of computing equipment" and University policy on Records Management and Data Protection.
+5.2 This policy supplements University Regulation 11 "Using University Information" and University policy on Records Management and Data Protection.

-6.1 The Information Security Board, chaired by the Director of Information, will monitor the effectiveness of this policy and carry out regular reviews.
+6.1 The Information Security Board, chaired by the Deputy Registrar, will monitor the effectiveness of this policy and carry out regular reviews.

-7.1 Information Directorate staff who can authorise IT Investigations and Data Access requests are:
+7.1 Corporate and Information Services’ staff who can authorise IT Investigations and Data Access requests are:

 7.2 All information users are responsible for protecting and ensuring the security of the information to which they have access.

 7.3 University Officers, Heads of Departments and Section Heads are responsible for ensuring that all information in their area is managed in conformance with this policy.